circlefin/circle-ecosystem/README.md

 ---
 companyName: [String]     # Required.
 Name of the company.
 appName: [String]         # Required.
 Name of the app.
-products: [List]          # Required.
+circleProduct: [List]          # Required.
 List of all applicable Circle products.
   - USDC
   - Verite
 logo: [String]            # Required.
 Name of the logo file.